segmentio/segment-docs/src/connections/functions/insert-functions.md

 ##### Can I use Insert Functions with Storage destinations?

-Destination Insert Functions are exclusively supported by Cloud Mode (server-side) destinations and cannot be integrated with Storage destinations at this time.
+Insert Functions are only supported by Cloud Mode (server-side) destinations and aren't compatible with Storage destinations.

 ##### Can I connect an insert function to multiple destinations?